oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-checkout.rst

 Configure Guest Checkout Settings per Organization
 ==================================================

+.. hint:: This section is a part of the :ref:`Checkout Configuration Concept Guide <checkout-management-concept-guide>` topic that provides the general understanding of single-page and multi-page checkout concepts.

-To enable guest checkout per organization:
+To configure checkout settings per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. For the necessary organization, hover over the |IcMore| **More Options** menu to the right of the necessary organization and click |IcConfig| to start editing the configuration.